Bernardo Hees

-Bernardo Vieira Hees is a Brazilian economist and businessman.
+Bernardo Vieira Hees is a Brazilian businessman.
 He held the position of chief executive officer (CEO) of The Kraft Heinz Company until stepping down on June 30, 2019.
-He previously served as CEO of The H.J.
+He previously was CEO of The H.J.
 Heinz Company, Burger King Corporation, and America Latina Logistica, Latin America's largest railroad and logistics company.
 Hees is also a partner in the global investment firm 3G Capital.

-He holds a BA in Economics from the Pontifical Catholic University of Rio de Janeiro, and an MBA from Warwick Business School in the United Kingdom.
+He holds a BA in economics from the Pontifical Catholic University of Rio de Janeiro, and an MBA from Warwick Business School in the United Kingdom.